4 Ways to Know if Therapy is Working

 The mental health profession is an unusual field to work in.
 Unlike my prior career as a mechanical engineer, professional counseling is more of a soft science where successful treatment cannot easily be quantified.
 Every individual client has a unique set of circumstances and past experiences that have resulted in their current state of being.
 Thankfully, there are common patterns present throughout the therapeutic process that can help measure a client’s gradual progress in reaching their goals.
-Below are three ways of knowing if therapy is working for you.
+Below are four ways how to know therapy is working for you.

 1. Decreased Symptoms